KxSystems/docs/docs/ref/fkeys.md

 ---
-title: fkeys – Reference – KDB-X and q documentation
+title: fkeys – Reference – kdb+ and q documentation
 description: fkeys is a q keyword that returns the foreign-key columns of a table.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: column, foreign key, KDB-X, q, table
+keywords: column, foreign key, kdb+, q, table
 ---
 # `fkeys`